Ashraf Ali Thanwi: Views and ideology

 Thanwi was a strong supporter of the Muslim League.
 He maintained a correspondence with the leadership of All India Muslim League (AIML), including Muhammad Ali Jinnah.
 He also sent groups of Muslim scholars to give religious advice and reminders to Jinnah.
 His disciples Zafar Ahmad Usmani and Shabbir Ahmad Usmani were key players in religious support for the creation of Pakistan.
-During the 1940s, many Deobandi Ulama supported the Congress but Thanwi and some other leading Deobandi scholars including Muhammad Shafi Deobandi and Shabbir Ahmad Usmani were in favour of the Muslim League.
+During the 1940s, many Deobandi Ulama supported the Congress but Thanwi and some other leading Deobandi scholars including Muhammad Shafi and Shabbir Ahmad Usmani were in favour of the Muslim League.
 Thanwi resigned from Darul Uloom Deoband's management committee due to its pro-Congress stance.
 His support and the support of his disciples for Pakistan Movement were greatly appreciated by AIML.

-Works and contribution

-He led a very active life teaching, preaching, writing, lecturing and making occasional journey.
-He belonged to a period when Muslims were physically intellectually under attack by the western colonial powers and the Arya Samaj.
-His literary life began at Darul Uloom Deoband and that he wrote a Mathnawi titled as "Zeero-bam", in Persian language at the age of eighteenth.
-For fourteenth years he was a teacher in Madrasa Faiz e Aam, in Kanpur, taught, wrote, and gave sermons and issued Fatwa.
-From the early days of his educational life, he was very much impressed by Rashid Ahmad Gangohi.

-Most of his books are in Urdu, Arabic and Persian.
-There is no branch of Islam in which his book may not be present.
-It is said that the number of his works is nearly one thousand.
-The rights of printing of all his books were public.
-He never earned a single paisa from his books.
-Millions of individual derived educational and practical benefit from his books and predicatory lectures.

-His sermons were written, while they were delivered from city to city and shown to him and published, Muslims benefitted from them.
-These contained Islamic rules and regulations, stoppage of innovations, facts and figures interesting topics etc. Normally, lectures discussed were about Islamic worship, but he also talked about morals, dealings, practical daily life in his sermons.
-He kept this in mind in his training of Sulook and Tariqah as well.
-A list of his major works is given here: